 Just mix a few teaspoons of baking soda with some water and spray it on the leaves of your plants.

-It’s also useful for attacking existing fungal infections.
-You can mix a tablespoon of baking soda, one tablespoon of liquid soap, and a gallon of water into a spray bottle.
+It’s also helpful in attacking existing fungal infections.
+Mix a tablespoon of baking soda, one tablespoon of liquid soap, and a gallon of water in a spray bottle.

 Apply this DIY fungicide directly to the affected plants.